The depression warning signs in Angie would have been far easier for me to recognize if I hadn't been so wrapped up in myself.

 4. - Guilt: The symptoms of depression are often invisible to family and friends, guilt often accompanies it, exacerbating feelings of despair, pessimism and worthlessness, feeling at fault for everything wrong.

-5. - Behavioral changes: Binge drinking, skipping class or work, lying and making excuses; any behavior out of the person's norm is another of the early warning signs.
+5. - Behavioral changes : Binge drinking, skipping class or work, lying and making excuses; any behavior out of the person's norm is another of the early warning signs.

-6. - Hopelessness: A depressed person can feel profoundly pessimistic and negativity frequently creeps into a their persona, along with unexplained emptiness and irritability.
+6. - Hopelessness: A depressed person can feel profoundly pessimistic and negativity frequently creeps into their persona, along with unexplained emptiness and irritability.

-7. - Sadness: Being sad for no apparent reason is probably the most well-known of all the depression warning signs, and it includes a persistent "empty" feeling that lingers all day, every day, for months and sometimes years.
+7. - Sadness: Being sad for no apparent reason is probably the most well-known of all the depression warning signs, and it includes a persistent "empty" feeling that lingers every day, every day, for months and sometimes years.